kennygrant/coronavirus/README.md

 You can also access a json feed for any of the series at urls like this: https://coronavirus.projectpage.app/global.json

 Data is held in memory on the server so response times should be fast even under load.
+This project and all code and data transformations are public domain and free in every sense, corrections and contributions are welcome.

 # Notes on Data
 There are some inconsistencies in the source data, which where possible have been corrected.
 All changes made to the data are outlined below.